,

 Cultural fit (or not)

 When companies decide to outsource part of their activities, this will require serious preparation.
-They invest time and effort in a sourcing strategy with considerations on what should or should not be outsourced.
-There is attention to the…
+They invest time and effort in a sourcing strategy, considering what should or should not be outsourced.
+There is attention to the scope (involving…

 , ,